bsu-cs315/P2-MoonRun/README.md

 - [X] ⭐ Include tiles that can be passed in one direction, such as being able to jump up through a tile and land atop it.

 ## Third-Part Assets
-The tiles and player animations are from (Creative Commons Zero,CC0) http://creativecommons.org/publicdomain/zero/1.0/ This content is free to use in personal, educational and commercial projects.
+The tiles, player animations, and coins are from (Creative Commons Zero,CC0) http://creativecommons.org/publicdomain/zero/1.0/ This content is free to use in personal, educational and commercial projects.
 Support us by crediting Kenney or www.kenney.nl (this is not mandatory)

 The letters on the win screen are from (CC0) http://creativecommons.org/publicdomain/zero/1.0/ You may use these graphics in personal and commercial projects.
 Credit (Kenney or www.kenney.nl) would be nice but is not mandatory.